 Tips for Extra Bananas

-When your bananas start to turn brown, freeze them and enjoy them later.
-You can place peeled bananas (either whole or broken into pieces) in a single layer on a sheet pan lined with parchment or wax paper and freeze for two to three hours.
+When your bananas turn brown, freeze them and enjoy them later.
+You can place peeled bananas (whole or broken into pieces) in a single layer on a sheet pan lined with parchment or wax paper and freeze for two to three hours.
 Then transfer to an airtight container and return to the freezer.
-Or you can do what I do and place the banana in the freezer, peel, and all.
-If you run it under warm water, you can scrape the peel right off after the banana is frozen.
+Or you can do what I do and place the banana in the freezer, peeled is best.
+But if you run it under warm water, you can scrape the peel immediately after the banana is frozen.

-To defrost bananas for use in baking or cooking, place in a bowl and allow to thaw for up to two hours at room temperature, or overnight in the fridge.
+To defrost bananas for baking or cooking, place them in a bowl and allow them to thaw for up to two hours at room temperature or overnight in the fridge.

 Favorite Banana Recipes – What to Make with Leftover Bananas